Gum Disease Causes And Treatment In A Nutshell

 15 Jul, 2024

-Gum disease silently impacts millions, starting with early signs like swollen gums and bleeding when brushing, potentially leading to serious consequences for our smiles.
+Gum problems silently impacts millions, starting with early signs like swollen gums and bleeding when brushing, potentially leading to serious consequences for our smiles.
 Understanding its causes and treatments is crucial for maintaining oral health and preventing complications.

 What is gum disease?

 Regularly brushing your teeth and flossing are essential habits for maintaining healthy teeth and gums.
-Poor oral hygiene can lead to a form of gum disease where dental plaque builds up along the gum line, causing bad breath and eventually leading to more severe issues such as gum tissue damage and bone loss.
+Poor oral hygiene can lead to a form of gum/ periodontal disease where dental plaque builds up along the gum line, causing bad breath and eventually leading to more severe issues such as gum tissue damage and bone loss.

-Gum disease is an infection that affects the tissues supporting your teeth.
+Periodontal disease is an infection that affects the tissues supporting your teeth.
 It's pretty common and affects many people at some point.
 The disease progresses in stages and can become serious if not caught early.

 It usually starts with gingivitis, which causes your gums to become inflamed and bleed.
 If left unchecked, it can progress into periodontitis.
 This is when your gums start pulling away from your teeth, creating pockets that get infected.
 At this stage, the infection can damage the bone and tissue supporting your teeth, possibly leading to tooth loss.
+Now let's explore gum disease causes and treatment options available in present time.

 gums pulling away from teeth